csiro-auscalval/PyGamma/insar/docs/RunningTheWorkflow.md

     --outdir {outdir} \
 ```

-Note: There are currently a few minor inconsistencies between the Luigi ARD runner `gamma_insar ARD` and the PBS runner used on NCI `pbs-insar`, specifically in the above example `--include-dates` would be `--date-range` for `pbs-insar`.
+Note: There are currently a few minor inconsistencies between the Luigi ARD runner `pygamma ARD` and the PBS runner used on NCI `pbs-insar`, specifically in the above example `--include-dates` would be `--date-range` for `pbs-insar`.
 This may be addressed in future releases.

 ## Processing settings ##